Trick-or-What? Pandemic Halloween is a mixed bag all around

 Halloween is Camille Maniago’s 10th birthday.
 With Halloween on a Saturday, her family in Long Beach, California, was going to go big, but the pandemic put a stop to that.

 “We’re not sure what we’ll do now, but it will probably involve a family costume and a small celebration with our immediate pod,” said Camille’s mother, Rachel Maniago.
+“I have friends who were thinking of planning Easter egg style candy hunts for their kids in their yards in costumes and finishing it with a movie night.
+Definitely not the same, but I think it has a festive element to it.”

 On the Halloween haunts front, Brett Hays of the Haunted Attraction Association, said roughly half the attractions among his 800 or so members will not be able to run this year due to the pandemic.